What is culture?

 By stripping down the design to its essentials and eliminating cultural and personal properties… The design will be so neutral that everyone can identify with it and won’t reject it, and designers can create products that please globally.
 This is why companies like Apple have become successful — their minimalist design appeals to a wide range of people around the world.

 The Marxist philosophical view of the Frankfurt School has led to social conformity by being neutral and avoiding cultural or personal references, whereas minimalism appeals to a large and diverse audience and is less likely to be rejected.
-From this point, we have observed the expansion of the design throughout the Bauhaus and Brutalism architecture movement, which is distinguished by its cubic forms and geometrical shapes, as well as its simplicity in cement and brick colouration.
+From this point, we have observed the expansion of the design throughout different styles and movements like the Bauhaus, Swiss style and Brutalism, which is distinguished by its cubic and harsh geometrical shapes, as well as its simplicity in cement and brick colouration.

-Today we are at the pinnacle of minimalism, When it comes to design, even fonts have been simplified to the maximum of non-serif, due to digital simplicity.
-The lack of differences and personality has reached its limit, We will see shortly a comeback to a more detailed design with more character.
+Today, we are at the pinnacle of minimalism.
+When it comes to design, even fonts have been simplified to the maximum of non-serif fonts, due to digital simplicity.
+The lack of differences and personality has reached its limit.
+We will see shortly a comeback to a more detailed design with more character and personality

 Ideas and facts are meaningless if their audience does not grasp them.
-It might be tough to describe a complex topic that you have expertise in while keeping its integrity and value to a larger audience.
+It might be tough to describe a complex topic while keeping its integrity and value to a larger audience.

-Removing unnecessary details in your mind to make thoughts clear and understandable.
+Removing unnecessary details from your mind to make thoughts clear and understandable.

 As Albert Einstein said, “If you can’t explain it simply, you don’t understand it well enough”.